Crypto-Aggressor/SRE-DevOps-Financial-Markets-Portfolio/docs/curriculum-vitae.md

     - **`Technological and Functional Integration`**: Created comprehensive infrastructure and application interaction diagrams, facilitating a deeper understanding and proactive management of the trading and clearing system’s architecture.

 2. **Advancing Cloud Integration & Operational Efficiency**

-    - **`Cloud Migration Adaptation`**: Played a pivotal role in the bank's transition to Azure and private clouds by advancing my IaC, GitOps, and Kubernetes skills with a self-led Kubernetes home-lab project.
-This journey not only refined our production standards but also elevated the team's cloud proficiency, enhancing our capabilities in data monitoring, visualization with Elastic Stacks, and advancing debugging and deployment methodologies.
+   - **Cloud Migration Adaptation:** Played a pivotal role in the bank's transition to Azure and private clouds by advancing my IaC (Infrastructure as Code), GitOps, and Kubernetes skills through a self-led Kubernetes home-lab project.
+This journey not only refined our production standards but also elevated the team's cloud proficiency, enhancing our capabilities in data monitoring, visualization with Elastic Stack, and improving debugging and deployment methodologies.

-    - **`DevOps Toolkit & Documentation Enhancement`**: Built a standardized toolkit leveraging open-source technologies, enhanced by Docker for Ansible Playbooks' cross-platform compatibility.
+   - **DevOps Toolkit Implementation:** Built a standardized toolkit leveraging open-source technologies, enhanced by Docker for cross-platform compatibility of Ansible Playbooks.
 Incorporated Cmder to facilitate seamless use of Bash, Python scripts, and aliases on Windows.
-Focused on cloud management tools (Azure CLI, kubectl, k9s, not an exhaustive list), effectively bridging knowledge gaps and streamlining operations within our team.
-Advanced documentation practices with Markdown and GitHub, plus a dynamic, interactive knowledge base with GitHub Pages and VitePress, have significantly enhanced productivity.
+Focused on cloud management tools (Azure CLI, kubectl, k9s—not an exhaustive list), effectively bridging knowledge gaps and streamlining operations within our team.

+   - **Documentation Practices:** Advanced documentation practices with Markdown and GitHub.
+Developed a dynamic, interactive knowledge base using GitHub Pages and VitePress, significantly enhancing productivity.

 ### NOV 2012 TO APR 2017 | SOCIÉTÉ GÉNÉRALE CORPORATE & INVESTMENT BANKING, PARIS, FRANCE